Same-Day Support · Zero-Downtime Onboarding · Love Us or Your Money Back

 The ABA Model Rules of Professional Conduct require attorneys to make "reasonable efforts" to prevent unauthorized access to client information (Rule 1.6) and to stay technologically competent (Rule 1.1).
 That sounds soft.
 It isn't.
 When something goes wrong, "reasonable efforts" is the standard you'll be held to in front of a disciplinary board or a jury.

-We help law firms meet these requirements with concrete security measures designed for legal practice.
+We help law firms respond with concrete security measures and clearer operational discipline.
 Not generic "enterprise-grade" language.
-Specific configurations you can point to when a client asks.
+Practical controls you can point to when a client asks reasonable questions.

 Read: Cybersecurity for Law Firms | IT Compliance Checklist for Law Firms